PetriLahdelma/digitaltableteur-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## TODO

+- [ ] Port all blog pages and posts from the Vite repository.
+- [ ] Implement CookieConsent banner and Cookie Policy pages.
+- [ ] Add remaining components (ArticleCard, BlogNav, SocialShare, etc.).
+- [ ] Configure ESLint so `npm run lint` passes.
+- [ ] Add automated tests or adapt existing ones from the old repo.